Today we are going to learn about different types of sewing pins and their uses.

 With the responsibility of all these jobs sitting on their figurative shoulders, it makes sense that no one-kind-fits-all approach will work.
 So we have different kinds of pins to do different jobs.

-You’ll find sewing pins that come in different thicknesses and lengths, pins that have different tips, or pinheads or are made of different materials.
+You’ll find sewing pins that come in different thicknesses and lengths, pins that have different tips, or pinheads that are made of different materials.
 Each style has a specific purpose, and I’m going to share that with you in this post because (as with any project) using the right tool for the job at hand will yield the best results.

 Keep reading to learn about the different types of sewing pins, the part of sewing pins and how they vary, and how to choose the best pin for your project.